cissagatto/HPML.CC/README.md

 ## Results
-The results are stored in the _REPORTS_ directory.
+The results are stored in the _REPORTS_ directory in a tar.gz format.

 ## RUN